jyhong836/jyhong.gitlab.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - "Healthcare"
+- "Responsible AI"
 - "Privacy"
-- "Trustworthy Machine Learning"
 - "Federated Learning"
-- "Large Language/Vision Models"
+# - "Large Language/Vision Models"

 # Education to show in About widget
 education: